Skip to main content

 • Tools to help ensure you're staying on track

-*Patients new to treatment who are starting Orenitram on a 3-day dosing schedule are eligible for the Titration Kit.
+Patients new to treatment who are starting Orenitram on a 3-a-day dosing schedule are eligible for the Titration Kit.

 Orenitram Titration Kit Patient Start Guide

-A: Titration is the process of slowly increasing your dose of Orenitram over time until you find the most effective dose for you.
+Titration is the process of slowly increasing your dose of Orenitram over time until you find the most effective dose for you.
+You will likely experience side effects during this time.
+The maximum daily dose is 120 mg.

 The Titration Kit contains helpful information about dosing, simple instructions, and reminders to know your exact morning, afternoon, and evening doses of Orenitram.